braintree/popup-bridge-ios/popupbridge-paypaldatacollector-ios.md

 window.popupBridge.sendMessage('requestDeviceData');
 ```

-If you have questions, create an Issue for this GitHub project.
+If you have questions, create an issue for this GitHub project.